- Terza Missione

 June 1999-Dec 2000: EMBO fellow, EMBL Monterotondo, Italy.

-2015-: Full Professor of Pathology, University of Padua, Italy
+2015 - present: Full Professor of Pathology, Univeristy of Padua, Italy

 During my years at the Basel Institute of Immunology (Switzerland), I focused my research on the role of T cell coreceptors and costimulatory molecules in TCR signaling and T cell priming.
 My studies on CD28 allowed defining a clear role for this key T-cell molecule as a TCR signaling amplifier.
 In addition, the demonstration that the mechanism of signaling amplification is due to CD28-induced reorganization of lipid membrane microdomains at the immunological synapse represents a seminal discovery that opened a new research field in immunology (Viola and Lanzavecchia, Science 1996; Viola et al., Science 1999).